Wangsu-Cloud-Storage/wcs-java-sdk/README.en.md

 ### Quick Start

 #### Preparation
-- Register a Wangsu Cloud Storage account and obtain the Access Key (AK) and Secret Key (SK)
+- Register a Wcs Cloud Storage account and obtain the Access Key (AK) and Secret Key (SK)
 - Create a storage space (Bucket)
 - Obtain the upload domain, management domain, and download domain from the console